 The first place to start is the Agile Skills Inventory (and the associated mailing list).
 This is a great effort to catalog all of the skills that are needed by developers working in agile methods.
 It spawned out of the initial CSD movement and has gotten some even better traction over the past couple of weeks.

 But in the comments to my post, and to the blog posts that came after, one sentiment was common: The CSD is the only thing we’ve got for helping people become agile.
-In fact, this echoed my sentiment to Uncle Bob a couple of weeks ago when I talked to him in Chicago.
-Namely, if we’re going to reject the CSD program as a community, what are we going to offer in its place?
+If we’re going to reject the CSD program as a community, what are we going to offer in its place?

 I’ve decided to help change that.